Ryan McGivern: Manchester City

 McGivern was loaned to Chris Hutchings's League One club Walsall on loan for the 2010–11 season, having beaten competition for his services from other clubs.
-He was a regular in the first team before losing his place after getting sent off for a "reckless two-footed challenge" during a 1–1 draw with Fleetwood Town in the FA Cup on 6 November.
+He was a regular in the first-team before losing his place after getting sent off for a "reckless two-footed challenge" during a 1–1 draw with Fleetwood Town in the FA Cup on 6 November.
 He made a total of 16 appearances for the "Saddlers" during his stay at the Bescot Stadium before he was recalled on 20 January 2011.
-City manager Roberto Mancini handed McGivern his first team debut at the City of Manchester Stadium in a Premier League game against Sunderland on 3 April 2011, using him as a 70th-minute substitute to replace Dedryck Boyata in a game that City won 5–0.
+City manager Roberto Mancini handed McGivern his first-team debut at the City of Manchester Stadium in a Premier League game against Sunderland on 3 April 2011, using him as a 70th-minute substitute to replace Dedryck Boyata in a game that City won 5–0.

 After signing a new deal, keeping him at City until 2013, McGivern made a 28-day loan move to Crystal Palace on 3 August 2011.
 He provided an assist for Jonathan Parr on his home debut for Dougie Freedman's "Eagles" at Selhurst Park, in a 2–0 victory over Burnley on 13 August.
 After his loan spell at Palace ended, McGivern moved to Bristol City for the remainder of the 2011–12 season.
-He made his debut for Derek McInnes's "Robins" on 10 September, in a 1–0 defeat to Brighton & Hove Albion at Ashton Gate Stadium.
+He made his debut for Derek McInnes's "Robins" on 10 September, in a 1–0 defeat to Brighton & Hove Albion at Ashton Gate.
 He made a total of 32 appearances for Bristol City, helping the club to finish above the Championship relegation zone.

 Hibernian

 In August 2012, McGivern signed on loan for Pat Fenlon's Scottish Premier League side Hibernian until January 2013.
 Having been an unused substitute for two games, he finally made his debut, coming on for Alan Maybury, in a 2–1 loss against Aberdeen at Pittodrie Stadium.
 He then established himself at "Hibs", playing in the left-back position, replacing Maybury, who would play in the right-back position.
 His playing time having been increased, his loan deal was extended until the end of the 2012–13 season.
 After having his loan extended, McGivern said he would decide his future beyond then at the end of the season.
 During a match against Dundee United on 24 February 2013, McGivern was penalized for a foul on Gary Mackay-Steven which resulted in a penalty kick for United even though television coverage showed the incident was clearly outside the penalty area.
 After the match, McGivern criticised referee Alan Muir and his assistant Graham McNeillie for their decision.
 McGivern scored his first goal for Hibernian three days later, a 2–2 draw with Kilmarnock at Easter Road.

-McGivern agreed a two-year contract with Hibernian after his contract with Manchester City came to an end.
+McGivern agreed to a two-year contract with Hibernian after his contract with Manchester City came to an end.
 He made 38 appearances in the 2013–14 campaign, as the club suffered relegation into the Championship under the stewardship of Terry Butcher.